hadeellafi/Reading-notes/Readings/Class26.md

 # Intro to MVC

- This topic is matters because it provides a structured approach to designing and developing applications, offering benefits such as maintainability, scalability, modularity, and improved collaboration.
+ This topic matters because it provides a structured approach to designing and developing applications, offering benefits such as maintainability, scalability, modularity, and improved collaboration.

 ## Azure Dev Ops